How to apply for exempt review

 How to apply for expedited or full (convened) IRB review

-- Download and complete the IRB Application Form (Word/210KB)
+- Download and complete the IRB Application Form (Word/208KB)

 - Complete Additional Application Requirements outlined below

-- Submit one digital copy of the complete IRB application form and all supplemental materials as an e-mail attachment to email@example.com
+- Submit an electronic copy with scanned signatures of the complete IRB application form and all supplemental materials as an e-mail attachment to email@example.com

 Please note that complete research applications must be received at least 14 days prior to the next scheduled IRB meeting to be included in the agenda.
-IRB applications will not be reviewed until both copies of the application and all supporting materials (e.g. integrity training certificates) have been received.
+IRB applications will not be reviewed until both copies of the application and all supporting materials have been received.
 Expedited reviews can be completed at anytime during the month.

 - Mandatory Research Integrity Training.
 Saint Anselm College expects all researchers to conduct their work with the highest degree of integrity.
 To that end, the college has set forth minimum standards for mandatory research integrity training, including the following two requirements that are relevant to the IRB.
 Both courses are offered by the Collaborative Institutional Training Initiative (CITI) and are available to Saint Anselm faculty and staff.
 For information on how to register download/view the CITI registration guide (Word/33KB).